eddiesigner/glow-docs/additional-features/tables.md

 </div>
 ```

-The container with the class `gl-table-container` is important, please do not forget to add it because this container allows the table to work nicely on mobile devices.
+The inclusion of the `gl-table-container` class in the container is crucial.
+Please remember to add it, as this container ensures optimal functionality of the table on mobile devices.